lijiaocn/fabric-docs-annotation-zh/source/install.rst

           documentation for `shared drives <https://docs.docker.com/docker-for-windows/#shared-drives>`__
           and use a location under one of the shared drives.

-Determine a location on your machine where you want to place the Hyperledger Fabric samples applications repository and open that in a terminal window.
-Then, execute the following commands:
+Determine a location on your machine where you want to place the `fabric-samples` repository and enter that directory in a terminal window.
+The command that follows will perform the following steps:

+#.
+If needed, clone the `hyperledger/fabric-samples` repository
+#.
+Checkout the appropriate version tag
+#.
+Install the Hyperledger Fabric platform-specific binaries and config files
+   for the version specified into the root of the fabric-samples repository
+#.
+Download the Hyperledger Fabric docker images for the version specified

+Once you are ready, and in the directory into which you will install the Fabric Samples and binaries, go ahead and execute the following command:

 .. code:: bash

-  git clone -b master https://github.com/hyperledger/fabric-samples.git cd fabric-samples git checkout {TAG}

-.. note:: To ensure the samples are compatible with the version of Fabric binaries you download below,
-          checkout the samples ``{TAG}`` that matches your Fabric version, for example, v1.1.0.
-          To see a list of all fabric-samples tags, use command "git tag".

-.. _binaries:

-Download Platform-specific Binaries
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Next, we will install the Hyperledger Fabric platform-specific binaries.
-This process was designed to complement the Hyperledger Fabric Samples above, but can be used independently.
-If you are not installing the samples above, then simply create and enter a directory into which to extract the contents of the platform-specific binaries.

-Please execute the following command from within the directory into which you will extract the platform-specific binaries:
+  curl -sSL http://bit.ly/2ysbOFE | bash -s 1.2.0

+.. note:: If you want to download Fabric, Fabric-ca and thirdparty Docker images
+          you must pass the version identifier to the script.

 .. code:: bash

+  curl -sSL http://bit.ly/2ysbOFE | bash -s <fabric> <fabric-ca> <thirdparty>
-  curl -sSL https://goo.gl/6wtTN5 | bash -s 1.1.0
+  curl -sSL http://bit.ly/2ysbOFE | bash -s 1.2.0 1.2.0 0.4.10

 .. note:: If you get an error running the above curl command, you may
           have too old a version of curl that does not handle